tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/07_step2.md

 ### Article 1

-**SEO-Optimized Title:** Beyond Reactivity: Discover the Science of Your Inner Witness for Calm & Clarity
+ Beyond Reactivity: Discover the Science of Your Inner Witness for Calm & Clarity

 **Article Body:**